 The mission of the David A. Paige Foundation is to support students pursuing legal education and training in Arizona.
 The David A. Paige Foundation provides paid clerkships and scholarships to law students who excel in their studies and believe in using their law degrees to better their community.

 Southern Arizona Legal Aid

 Southern Arizona Legal Aid’s mission is to provide quality legal services to people who would not otherwise have equal access to justice, in ways which affirm their individual and collective dignity, integrity, and power.
+Since 1951, SALA has provided free, civil legal aid to low-income individuals and families in 9 of Arizona’s 15 counties and in 11 of Arizona’s 21 Native American Communities.
 David A. Paige believed in this mission and served on SALA’s Advisory Board in the 1980’s.

-The David A. Paige Foundation funded a full-time 2021 summer paid clerkship for a rising second-year law student at Southern Arizona Legal Aid.
-By serving clients in SALA’s Immigration and Domestic Relations Unit, she helped support clients to receive more stable immigration status in cases involving domestic violence, sexual assault, or other crimes.
-The Foundation has committed to funding a full-time summer paid clerkship at SALA in 2022.
+The David A. Paige Foundation funded full-time paid summer clerkships in 2021 and 2022 for University of Arizona law students at Southern Arizona Legal Aid.
+By serving clients in SALA’s Immigration and Domestic Relations Unit, these students helped support clients to receive more stable immigration status in cases involving domestic violence, sexual assault, or other crimes.
+The Foundation has committed to funding a full-time summer paid clerkship at SALA in 2023.

 University of Arizona - College of Law